mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 NOTE:
 You may need to exclude `-E md5` for some older versions of SSH.

-When mirroring the repository, GitLab will now check that at least one of the stored host keys matches before connecting.
+When mirroring the repository, GitLab checks that at least one of the stored host keys matches before connecting.
 This can prevent malicious code from being injected into your mirror, or your password being stolen.

 ### SSH public key authentication

-To use SSH public key authentication, you'll also need to choose that option from the **Authentication method** dropdown.
+To use SSH public key authentication, you must also choose that option from the **Authentication method** dropdown.
 When the mirror is created, GitLab generates a 4096-bit RSA key that can be copied by clicking the **Copy SSH public key** button.